OpenMoonRay/openmoonray-docs/docs/moonray/materials/dwa/DwaLayerMaterial.md

         default: 0

-        <p>The seed for the glitter random number generator.
+        <p class=jekyll-theme-minimal scene-class-attr-comment">The seed for the glitter random number generator.
 This parameter will only be used when layering two distinct glitter materials.</p>

     <h3>fallback_glitter_space</h3>